BroskiKr/phyton-learning/README.md

 1. Install Python from python.org if you haven't already.

+2. Install poetry (packaging and dependency management):
+`pip install poetry`

-2. Install all requirements needed to start the application using pip:
+3. Install all requirements needed to start the application using poetry:
-`pip install -r requirements.txt`
+`poetry install`

-3. Install python-dotenv and create `.env` file in the root of the project use `.env-template` as an example and set your PostgreSQL connection URL and SECRET_KEY for jwt auth
+4. Create `.env` file in the root of the project use `.env-template` as an example and set your PostgreSQL and MongoDB connection URLs and SECRET_KEY for jwt auth
-`pip install python-dotenv`

 # How to Run: